 CIMA: Northeast Mexico speleothems

 I am just starting to work on some stalagmites from northeast Mexico, which will be my main thesis research!
-This project is a huge collaborative effor, so for more info, please check out our website (Spanish translation coming soon).
-I am excited to be working with two MIT undergraduate researchers, Gabriela Cazares ’20 and Sarah Weidman ’21.
+This project is a huge collaborative effort, so for more info, please check out our website (Spanish translation available at the bottom).
+I am excited to be working with two MIT undergraduate researchers, Gabriela Cazares ’20 and Sarah Weidman ’21, on this work.

 I recently finished dating multiple cave deposits (speleothems) from Rio Secreto in Playa del Carmen, Mexico.
 We are examining past changes in regional precipitation using trace element ratios, stable isotope ratios, and microstratigraphy.
 I returned to the Yucatán in Summer 2016, thanks to a student research grant from the MIT EAPS department.
 Visit my field site with Google Earth here.